Button/Switch/Port Replacement

 I am based in Ypsilanti, Michigan 48197.

-Most repairs are done by scheduling a drop-off time at my home, typically during posted business hours
+Most repairs are done by scheduling a drop-off time at my home, typically during posted business hours.
+I can also go pick up and drop off to you.
+For each trip out, I charge based on the following formula:

 Previous Successful Repairs